 I call this a chard pesto, but I really use the loosest sense of the word pesto.
-Yes, it has basil, garlic and parmesan, but there’s no nuts or olive oil.
+It’s not like my more traditional arugula pesto as while it has basil, garlic and parmesan, there’s no nuts or olive oil.
 Instead, it’s a creamy creme fraiche-based sauce that I guess is kind of like a simpler version of a cheese sauce without the cooking and a few additions.
 Or a cross between cheese sauce and pesto.
 Either way, it’s delicious and easy to make.
 The chard in there adds a gentle flavor and a bit of extra green healthiness (to balance out the cream and cheese).
 Then there’s some lemon zest to add a spring-like freshness.

 How it’s made

-As with a typical orzo bake (and other pasta bakes), the vegetables and pasta are largely cooked before it goes in the oven.
+As with a typical orzo bake (like my cheesy orzo pasta bake, and other pasta bakes), the vegetables and pasta are largely cooked before it goes in the oven.
 The baking then helps the flavors meld, the cheese go gooey and a slight crispness form on top, but none of that takes very long.
 If you wish, you can skip putting it in the oven and miss out the mozzarella to make it super-quick and a little lighter.
 However, you would then miss out on the delicious gooey mozzarella working its way through the dish.
 Personally I think the time in the oven is worth the wait, but feel free to experiment.